-- [38] The key mechanical and civil components of the project were: - a) a new above-ground building to house the new switchgear; - excavation and civil work to prepare the underground tunnel to house the AH3 turbine-generator and associated equipment; - c) installation of the penstock which brought water to the AH3 turbine; - d) installation of the turbine inlet valve ("TIV"), which controlled the amount of water flowing to the AH3 turbine;
+[38] The key mechanical and civil components of the project were:

-- e) installation of the hydraulic pressure units the high pressure unit ("HPU") and low pressure unit ("LPU") which controlled the TIV and other components of the AH3 turbine; - f) installation of the AH3 turbine and generator; - g) installation of the tailrace, the pipe that transported the water leaving the AH3 turbine: - h) installation of the knife gate, which allowed the flow of water in the tailrace to be stopped downstream of the AH3 turbine; and - i) installation of the fan wall air handling unit, needed to prevent AH3 from overheating when in operation. - [39] The key electrical components of the project were: - a) new power cables connecting AH3 to the substation; - b) new switchgear; - c) new control and protection panels (referred to as the 6F and 6R panels) and cabinets for AH3; and - d) inter-connection of the AH3 unit and its ancillary equipment with the new switchgear and new and existing control, protection and communications systems.
+- a) a new above-ground building to house the new switchgear; - b) excavation and civil work to prepare the underground tunnel to house the AH3 turbine-generator and associated equipment; - c) installation of the penstock which brought water to the AH3 turbine; - d) installation of the turbine inlet valve ("TIV"), which controlled the amount of water flowing to the AH3 turbine;

-Overview of Milestones in the Project and Dates of Completion
+- f) installation of the AH3 turbine and generator; - g) installation of the tailrace, the pipe that transported the water leaving the AH3 turbine; - h) installation of the knife gate, which allowed the flow of water in the tailrace to be stopped downstream of the AH3 turbine; and - installation of the fan wall air handling unit, needed to prevent AH3 from overheating when in operation. - [39] The key electrical components of the project were: - a) new power cables connecting AH3 to the substation; - b) new switchgear; - new control and protection panels (referred to as the 6F and 6R panels) and cabinets for AH3; and - d) inter-connection of the AH3 unit and its ancillary equipment with the new switchgear and new and existing control, protection and communications systems.

-- [40] YEC and NAC considered the following steps to be part of the critical construction path: - the delivery, installation and tie-in of the penstock pipe, part of which had to be below the tunnel floor completed by October 2011;
+Overview of Milestones in the Project and Dates of Completion a) the delivery, installation and tie-in of the penstock pipe, part of which had to be below the tunnel floor - completed by October 2011;